Last updated: 4 August 2025

 How do these changes affect the move on process for newly granted refugees?

-People who receive a positive decision on their asylum claim after 31st October 2024 will also be affected by this change to eVisas.
-If someone receives a positive decision on their asylum application, and are granted refugee status, they will receive a grant letter.
-The grant letter will now also have details of how to log in to their UKVI account to access the eVisa.
+People who receive a positive decision on their asylum claim after 31st October 2024 will also have access to an eVisa.
+If someone receives a positive decision on their asylum application, and is granted refugee status, they will receive a grant letter.
+The grant letter will also have details of how to log in to their UKVI account to access the eVisa.
 It is very important to keep the letter safe, and to make a note of UKVI account login details.

 After someone has received their grant letter, they will later receive an asylum support discontinuation letter.
 After this point, they have 28 days to complete the ‘move on’ process, during which time they will need their eVisa to access benefits, housing, employment etc.

-The person I am supporting wants to travel in 2025.
+The person I am supporting wants to travel.
 What should I advise them?

-There have been concerns raised about possible problems with travelling using an eVisa after the 31 December 2024.
+There have been concerns raised about possible problems with travelling using an eVisa.

-The Home Office is advising people to check their eVisa is correct before they travel, and resolve any issues before leaving the UK.
+It is a good idea to check your eVisa is correct and working before you travel, and to resolve any issues before you leave the UK.

 Which organisations are offering support?